ricosolana/Valhalla/README.md

 ## TODO

+- fully rename project to avledet
 - remove discord integration
 - remove tracy profiler
 - fix worldgen
 - other stuff thats cool! like better lua...
+- prune tmp lua test case scripts

+## Documentation

+- I realize the documentation is very lacking and outdated
+- I started revising it but will need more time

 ## Building